glu-lang/glu-book/_tabs/theBook.md

 order: 0
 ---

-Bellow, every chapters of the Glu Programming Language Book.
+Below, every chapters of the Glu Programming Language Book.

 {% for category in site.docs[0].categories -%}